sumitchawla/angularjs-filters/README.md

 ### Unit Testing
 Each of the filter is covered by Unit Test extensively.
 If you find any input unhandelled, please let me know.

+### Contributions
+Please feel free to add your contributions to set of filters.